Man-that-Dan/Mood-Music/README.md

 ### Website

-The app is hosted at ...
+The app is hosted at https://spotisci.herokuapp.com

+Please allow some time for the servers to wake up, as SpotiSci and its backend are hosted under Heroku's free plan.

 ### You can clone the repository and run the app locally with `npm start`